Treatment of cardiovascular disease with low dose Rivaroxaban in Advanced Chronic Kidney Disease (TRACK)

 - Control intervention: Matched placebo tablet twice daily

 Recruitment of participants into TRACK will cease following the randomisation of approximately 2000 participants globally.
-Participants will be recruited from a number of countries, not limited to, Australia, China, Canada, India, France, Malaysia, Singapore, Philippines, Taiwan.
+Participants will be recruited from a number of countries, not limited to, Australia, China, Canada, India, France, Malaysia, Singapore, Taiwan and Tunisia.
 The trial will enrol participants over a period of approximately 3 years.
 The total trial duration is expected to be approximately 5 years from ‘First Patient In’ (FPI) until the final participant assessment.